keeganhk/keeganhk.github.io/_pages/about.md

 Research
 ======
 The latest trend in the artificial intelligence (AI) era continues to blur the boundaries of different research domains and data modalities.
-Generally, I have a broad interest in designing machine learning algorithms for various 3D <em>vision</em>, <em>graphics</em>, and <em>geometry</em> processing problems
+In general, I have a broad interest in designing machine learning algorithms for various 3D <em>vision</em>, <em>graphics</em>, and <em>geometry</em> processing problems

 Specifically, my research includes the following topics: